lucassouzamatos/dailyr/CONTRIBUTING.md

 **7. Create a new _Pull Request_**

 From your fork at GitHub usually there is a button to open pull requests.

+### Credits
+This contributing guide template was adapted from the awesome [serenata-de-amor](https://github.com/okfn-brasil/serenata-de-amor).